Physical and Sensory Impairment

 International Day of Disabled People – Leeds For All

-The Leeds for All group now work together to coordinate an event to mark International Day of Disabled People every year.
-The event celebrates people with sensory impairments and disabilities in Leeds.
-It provides an opportunity to showcase the ongoing progress and work in Leeds to make it a more inclusive place for everyone to live.
+The Leeds for All group that was established in 2021 now work together to coordinate a large Marketplace event for International Day of Disabled People in the city every year to celebrate the work of people with sensory impairments and disabilities in Leeds.
+It provides an opportunity to showcase their ongoing progress and work to make Leeds a more inclusive place for everyone to live in.

 Leeds For All 2022 – Watch the highlights video